Ban on Indian films overseas adding to industry concerns

 Ban on Indian films overseas adding to industry concerns2 min read .
-Updated: 01 May 2022, 11:14 PM IST
+01 May 2022

 - Vijay’s Tamil film Beast, Dulquer Salmaan’s Kurup and Vishal’s FIR have been banned in certain overseas markets